hichamjanati/PHD-filter/README.md

 ### File base.py:

-	Principal abstract class PHDabstract: serves as a root for the child objects (PHD) and (PHD_bootstrap).
+Principal abstract object PHDabstract: serves as a root for the child objects (PHD) and (PHD_bootstrap).
 PHDabstract hides all plot and data generation methods that are commonly shared between the children classes.